 The National Writing Project at the University of North Florida, also known as the Seven Bridges Writing Project, is proud to announce its second annual Summer Institute, to be held on the campus of the University of North Florida.
-The Institute will be open to select K-12 teachers within the region and will be free to all participants (including materials, parking, snacks, and a swag bag).
-Highlighting the Institute will be a keynote speech from a published author.
+The Institute is open to select K-12 teachers within the region and is free to all participants (including materials, parking, snacks, and a swag bag).
 Participants will attend general sessions based upon teaching area (elementary/secondary), followed by a time to connect with fellow teachers and then a series of content-specific and interactive breakout sessions.

 John Wesley White, Director

 John is the founder and a director of the Seven Bridges Writing Project.
 A former high school English teacher in Denver, John now serves as an Associate Professor of English Education and Content Area Reading and Writing at the University of North Florida.
 He is also Assistant Chair for the Department of Teaching, Learning, and Curriculum.
 John holds a B.A. in Political Science, a B.A. in English, a M.A. in English Literature, a Ph.D. in English Education and the Foundations of Education, and a Postdoctoral Fellowship on engaging struggling readers.
 For more information, visit his website at johnwesleywhite.com.

 Elizabeth Hale, Professional Development Coordinator